Probing millisecond magnetar formation in binary neutron star mergers through X-ray follow-up of gravitational wave alerts: Simulation methods

-The blackbody component results from the integration over a frequency range of Planck's emission law:
+Finally, the dynamical ejecta itself also emits due to the cooling of radioactively heated material, adding the blackbody ("bb" hereafter) component to the X-ray luminosity \citep{Sun}.
+The blackbody component results from the integration over a frequency range of Planck's emission law,

-where $\Gamma$, $R$, $T$, $k_\text{B}$, $h$, $c$, and $\nu$ are, respectively, the Lorentz factor, the NS radius and the temperature of the ejecta, the Boltzmann and Planck constants, the speed of light, and the frequency of the electromagnetic emission.
+where $\Gamma$, $R$, $T$, $k_\text{B}$, $h$, $c$, and $\nu$ are the Lorentz factor, the NS radius and the temperature of the ejecta, the Boltzmann and Planck constants, the speed of light, and the frequency of the electromagnetic emission, respectively.

-The wind component $L_{\text{wind}}$ is the magnetar radiation produced through the magnetic dipole luminosity $L_{\text{dip}}$ (also called spin-down luminosity) scaled by the efficiency parameter~$\eta_{\text{dip}}$ of conversion of the magnetar rotational energy into X-rays, that has been partially absorbed by the ejecta of a certain optical depth $\tau$: